 - There are no zones so it doesn’t matter how far you travel or how long your trip is.
 You’ll need a ticket only once at the entrance to the metro.
 You may change lines as many times within the system on the one fare.

 - A day or multiple day passes are also available.
-You can visit the Moscow Metro website here for full schedule of fares.
+You can visit the Moscow Metro website here for full schedule of fares and payment options.

 You can purchase metro tickets in two basic ways:

 - Automatic machines – They are in both Russian and English so are relatively easy to use.

 - Ticket booth – If you are not comfortable using the machines look for the ticket booths marked “KACCA”.
 There are both Russian and English speaking booths – look for ticket booths with a “we speak English” sign.
 However, if you can’t find an English speaking booth, you don’t need to speak Russian.
 Just hold up the number of fingers of tickets you need.
 Once you pay, you will receive a card that will serve as your ticket.

 - Card payments are commonplace with contactless payment also possible.
 However, it is still wise to have cash with you in small denominations to purchase tickets incase cards are not be accepted or you need to use a mchine.